justincrosbie/llamaindex-rag-next/README.md

 Then you got yourself a pretty powerful little RAG-based chatbot that answers questions on the data!

-I will be tidying this up, I swear....
+I will be tidying this up, I swear...